Can Texas Gov. Greg Abbott remove Democratic lawmakers who left the state over redistricting?

 "The governor is certainly welcome to make that argument, and theoretically it has a limited level of potential to move forward, but at the end of the day, if you look at Texas ethics law and look at all of the things that are allowed under Texas ethics law … we would rank receiving money to pay a fine at the lower end at the potential for an ethics violation, let alone things that are illegal," Jones said.

-Abbott said Sunday that if members didn't return by a deadline of 3 p.m.
-Central Time on Monday, he would "invoke Texas Attorney General Opinion No. KP-0382 to remove the missing Democrats from membership in the Texas House."
+Abbott said Sunday that if members didn't return by 3 p.m.
+CT Monday, he'd "invoke Texas Attorney General Opinion No. KP-0382 to remove the missing Democrats from membership in the Texas House."

-But Jones noted that the only legal ways to remove a Texas lawmaker is either for the person to be expelled by a vote of two-thirds of the Legislature — as was done to expel Republican Rep. Byron Slaton over misconduct in 2023 — or the ballot box.
+But Jones noted that the only legal ways to remove a Texas lawmaker is either for the person to be expelled by a vote of two-thirds of the Legislature — which happened when legislators voted to expel Republican Rep. Byron Slaton over misconduct in 2023 — or by voters at the ballot box.

-Republican state Rep. Briscoe Cain posted on social media Monday that he would be filing a bill that would declare a seat vacant if a legislator missed seven consecutive days of a session.
-But since there is no quorum, the bill can't go anywhere — at least for now.
+Republican state Rep. Briscoe Cain posted on social media Monday that he would file a bill to declare a seat vacant if a legislator missed seven consecutive days of a session.
+But since there is no quorum, that bill can't receive a vote — at least for now.

-Abbott called a special session last month to take up the redistricting effort along with 17 other topics, which included relief for Texas flood victims, a review of the flood warning system and emergency preparedness, and a THC ban.
-Congressional redistricting, however, was considered first.
+Abbott called a special session last month to take up the redistricting effort, along with 17 other issues, including relief for Texas flood victims, a review of the flood warning system and emergency preparedness, and a THC ban.
+Congressional redistricting, however, was to be considered first.

 Texas has a part-time legislature which meets for 140 days every other year.
 The governor has the right to call a 30-day special session to address certain topics.
 The current special session started on July 21.